 1. Click Start>Programs>Accessories>System Tools >Disk Cleanup or open Run command and type Cleanmgr

 2. Once the disk cleanup opens, select the drive which is having Msocache folder and click OK.

 3. Now Disk Cleanup scans and shows Office Setup Files on your computer on that drive.

 4. In the Files to delete, select office setup files, and click OK to remove the office setup files.

-5. If you’ve not found office install files with disk cleanup on one drive repeat the same above procedure again until disk cleanup founds office install files on remaining drives, select them and remove safely with disk cleanup tool.
+5. If you’ve not found office install files with disk cleanup on one drive repeat the same above procedure again until disk cleanup founds office install files on remaining drives, select them and remove safely with the disk cleanup tool.

-Update: Do this at your own risk: If you’ve Office Installation media for any version like Office 2003, Office 2007, Office 2010 and Office 2013 nearby, then you can go ahead and remove that folder manually (warns not to by Microsoft) if those files not detected and shown by Disk Cleanup.
+Update: Do this at your own risk: If you’ve Office Installation media for any version like Office 2003, Office 2007, Office 2010 or Office 2013 nearby, then you can go ahead and remove that folder manually (warns not to by Microsoft) if those files not detected and shown by the Disk Cleanup.

-Do remember, you need to enter DVD or path for the setup file stored in your hard drive whenever you’ve to repair or change office components or to install Service Packs and Patches.
+Do remember, you need to enter DVD or path for the setup file stored on your hard drive whenever you’ve to repair or change office components or to install Service Packs and Patches.
 Hope that answers the questions in the comments below.